jaxoncreed/beltline.js/README.md

 ## Usage

 To illustrait the usuage of beltline.js we'll be walking through how to build an application that keeps track of a list of people.
-An example can be seen at .........
+An example can be seen [here](https://github.com/jaxoncreed/beltline-example).

 ### 1) Define Publish Methods